pyannote/pyannote-metrics/doc/source/reference.rst

 where :math:`\text{false alarm rate}` is the proportion of non-speech incorrectly classified as speech and :math:`\text{miss rate}` is the proportion of speech incorrectly classified as non-speech.

-Additionally, detection may be evaluated in terms of accuracy (proportion of the input signal correctly classified), precision (proportion of detected speech that is speech), and recall (proporton of speech that is detected).
+Additionally, detection may be evaluated in terms of accuracy (proportion of the input signal correctly classified), precision (proportion of detected speech that is speech), and recall (proportion of speech that is detected).

 .. automodule:: pyannote.metrics.detection
    :members: